steven-mi/tfx-gpt2/README.md

 - [gpt2-tfx-pipeline-code-dataset-example](https://github.com/NewsPipe/gpt2-tfx-pipeline-code-dataset-example): Example for using the pipeline for training GPT-2 on Python code

 ## Training recommendations
-- GPT-2 models' robustness and worst case behaviors are not well-understood.
-As with any machine-learned model, carefully evaluate GPT-2 for your use case, especially if used without fine-tuning or in safety-critical applications where reliability is important.

 From [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple): The method GPT-2 uses to generate text is slightly different than those like other packages like textgenrnn (specifically, generating the full text sequence purely in the GPU and decoding it later), which cannot easily be fixed without hacking the underlying model code.
 As a result:
 - In general, GPT-2 is better at maintaining context over its entire generation length, making it good for generating conversational text.
 The text is also generally gramatically correct, with proper capitalization and few typoes.
 - The original GPT-2 model was trained on a very large variety of sources, allowing the model to incorporate idioms not seen in the input text.